parentnode/janitor/README.md

 Visit http://janitor.parentnode.dk for more information.

 #About parentNode.dk
 parentnode.dk is a Copenhagen based open source project and part of [think.dk](http://think.dk), a think tank & center for acceleration of sustainable change.

-Visit http://think.dk for more information.
+Visit http://think.dk or http://parentnode.dk for more information.

 # Licenses:
-janitor is licensed as follows:
+Janitor is licensed as follows:

 ##Source code:
 https://github.com/parentnode/janitor/blob/master/MIT-LICENSE.md